-In case the right of any municipality to a reeve or deputy reeve, or in case the validity of the election or appointment of a mayor, warden, reeve, deputy reeve, alderman, councilman, councillor, or police trustee, is contested, the same may be tried by a judge of either of the superior courts of common law, or the senior or officiating judge of the county court of law, or the senior or officiating judge of the county court of the county in which the election or appointment took place.
-When the right of a municipality to a reeve or deputy reeve is the matter contested, any municipal elector in the county may be the relator; and when the contest is respecting the validity of any election or appointment, any candidate at the election, or any elector who gave or tendered his vote at the election, may be relator for the purpose.
+In case the right of any municipality to a reeve or deputy reeve, or in case the validity of the election or appointment of a mayor, warden, reeve, deputy reeve, alderman, councilman, councillor, or police trustee, is contested, the same may be tried by a judge of either of the superior courts of common law, or the senior or officiating judge of the county court of the county in which the election or appointment took place.
+When the right of a municipality to a reeve or deputy reeve When the right of a municipality to a reeve or deputy reeve is the matter contested, any municipal elector in the county may be the relator; and when the contest is respecting the validity of any election or appointment, any candidate at the election, or any elector who gave or tendered his vote at the election, may be relator for the purpose.
 The application must be made within a limited time, and in the form prescribed by the statute.
 The decision of the judge is final.